AuReMe/esmecata/README.md

   -c CPU, --cpu CPU     CPU number for multiprocessing.
   -t THRESHOLD_CLUSTERING, --threshold THRESHOLD_CLUSTERING
                         Proportion [0 to 1] of proteomes required to occur in a proteins cluster for that cluster to be kept in core proteome assembly.
+  -m MMSEQS_OPTIONS, --mmseqs MMSEQS_OPTIONS
+                        String containing mmseqs options for cluster command (except --threads which is already set by --cpu command and -v).
+If nothing is given, esmecata will used the option "--min-seq-id 0.3 -c 0.8"
 ````

 For each taxon (a row in the table) EsMeCaTa will use mmseqs2 to cluster the proteins.
 Then if a cluster contains at least one protein from each proteomes, it will be kept (this threshold can be change using the --threshold option).
 The representative proteins from the cluster will be used.
 A fasta file of all the representative proteins will be created for each taxon.